 View our latest COVID update below.

-Our worship leaders and tech team will continue to self-test for COVID each week prior to worship, as an added layer of assurance for all gathered.
-The COVID Task Force will continue to assess our circumstances and the best information available to us to make any changes to these protocols.
+Unmasked worship leaders and the tech team will continue to self-test for COVID each week prior to worship, as an added layer of reassurance for all gathered.

-Masks will be available by request, and we encourage you to remain aware of those around you.
-We invite you to carry a mask with you, as you may be in close interaction with another person, and discover they are uncomfortable or request you to mask, and you will want to honor their wishes.
-Remember that there are a number of personal reasons one may need to exercise greater caution.
+Masks will still be available by request, and we encourage you to remain aware of those around you.
+Beyond COVID, the flu and even “common” colds can pose a much greater threat to some individuals with underlying health concerns, as well as caregivers, or those who live with immunocompromised individuals.
+If you choose not to wear a mask, we invite you to carry a mask with you, in order to honor and respect others near you who feel safer or more comfortable with masks.
+There are a number of personal reasons one may need to exercise greater caution.
 The burden of caring for each other should not fall inordinately on those with greater vulnerabilities.

 If you have any questions, please reach out to any members of the COVID Task Force or Session.
-Again, we are deeply grateful for the many ways you have shown care for each other in these difficult times.
+Again, we are deeply grateful for the many ways you have shown care for each other through this difficult time.

 COVID Task Force